Benjamin K. Sovacool

 BA, John Carroll University, 2001

-Dr. Sovacool has written more than 200 peer-reviewed academic articles and book chapters.
-Although his primary area of expertise is energy policy, he has also published in the fields of astronomy, bioethics, chemical engineering, environmental law, epidemiology, fisheries, forest management, geography, governance, political economy, political science, public policy and administration, science and technology studies, sociology, and technology transfer.
-His work has been referenced by Nobel Laureates and in publications such as Science, Nature, and Scientific American.
-His opinion editorials have appeared in newspapers such as the Wall Street Journal and the San Francisco Chronicle.
+Professor Sovacool is also the author of more than 250 peer-reviewed academic articles, book chapters, and reports and the author, coauthor, editor, or coeditor of 16 books on energy and climate change topics.
+Although his primary area of expertise is energy policy, he has also published in the fields of astronomy, bioethics, business and innovation, chemical engineering, environmental law, epidemiology, fisheries, forest management, geography, governance, philosophy and ethics, political economy, political science, public policy and administration, science and technology studies, sociology, and technology transfer.
+His opinion editorials have appeared in newspapers such as the Baltimore Sun, Bangkok Post, China Daily, Jakarta Post, San Francisco Chronicle, Straits Times, and the Wall Street Journal, and he has been interviewed by the Associated Press, BBC World News, Bloomberg, CNN, Financial Times, Harvard Business Review, Newsweek International, New Scientist, Reuters, and United Press International, among others.

 At the National University of Singapore, he led a series of research projects supported by the MacArthur Foundation and the Rockefeller Foundation investigating how to improve energy security for impoverished rural communities throughout Asia, including in-depth assessments of Bangladesh, China, India, Laos, Indonesia, Malaysia, Mongolia, Nepal, Papua New Guinea, and Sri Lanka.
 With a grant from the Singaporean Ministry of Education, he explored how to improve resilience to the impacts of climate change in twelve major metropolitan areas (including cities in North America, South America, Europe, and Asia) in addition to the evaluation of national adaptation projects in Bangladesh, Bhutan, Cambodia, the Maldives, Nepal, and Vanuatu.

-Before then, Professor Sovacool examined the barriers facing the commercialization and deployment of greenhouse gas reducing technologies in the United States.
-In conjunction with the U.S. Department of Energy's Climate Change Technology Program, Oak Ridge National Laboratory, and the Georgia Institute of Technology, he researched the cost-effectiveness of a portfolio of climate change mitigation technologies in addition to the fiscal, regulatory, statutory, and intellectual property barriers that impede their wider adoption.
+Before his time in Singapore, Professor Sovacool examined the barriers facing the commercialization and deployment of greenhouse gas reducing technologies in the United States.
+In conjunction with the U.S. Department of Energy’s Climate Change Technology Program, Oak Ridge National Laboratory, and the Georgia Institute of Technology, he researched the cost-effectiveness of a portfolio of climate change mitigation technologies in addition to the fiscal, regulatory, statutory, and intellectual property barriers that impede their wider adoption.

-While at Virginia Tech, Professor Sovacool worked as a graduate student on a large grant from the U.S. National Science Foundation's Electric Power Networks Efficiency and Security Program analyzing the barriers to small-scale renewable electricity sources and distributed generation in the United States.
+As a graduate student at Virginia Tech, Professor Sovacool worked on a large grant from the U.S. National Science Foundation’s (NSF) Electric Power Networks Efficiency and Security Program analyzing the barriers to small-scale renewable electricity sources and distributed generation in the United States.
 In addition, he assessed the renewable resource potential of Virginia in conjunction with the Virginia Center for Coal and Energy Research and the National Renewable Energy Laboratory.
-Furthermore, he was part of a U.S. National Academies of Science team looking at how to displace the use of nuclear power in New York through the use of energy efficiency practices and distributed solar energy.
+Furthermore, he was part of a U.S. National Academies of Science team looking at how to displace the use of nuclear power in New York through the use of energy efficiency practices and distributed solar energy, and he received a NSF “Doctoral Dissertation Improvement Grant” to fund his field research on energy efficiency and renewable energy.

-Furthermore, Dr. Sovacool has presented research at more than 80 international conferences and symposia in 48 countries.
-These have included keynote addresses for the Sustainable Electricity Association of New Zealand, the Australian Solar Energy Society, the Singapore Technology Commercialization Forum, and the Asian Youth Energy Summit, among others, in addition to invited seminars at American Association for the Advancement of Science in Washington DC, Duke University, Princeton University, the Royal Society in London, the University of Tokyo, and various World Renewable Energy Congresses.
+Dr. Sovacool has presented research at more than 90 international conferences and symposia in 48 countries.
+These have included keynote addresses for the Sustainable Electricity Association of New Zealand, the Australian Solar Energy Society, the Singapore Technology Commercialization Forum, and the Asian Youth Energy Summit, among others, in addition to invited seminars at the American Association for the Advancement of Science in Washington DC, the United Nations headquarters in New York, Duke University, Princeton University, the Royal Society in London, the University of Tokyo, and various World Renewable Energy Congresses.